We are committed to protecting your personal information and being transparent about what we do with it, no matter how you interact with us.

 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.

-- Administration: We may use your personal information to record and deal with a complaint, record a request not to receive further marking information, record what our volunteers have done for us, and for other essential internal record keeping purposes.
+- Administration: We may use your personal information to record and deal with a complaint, record a request not to receive further information, and for other essential internal record keeping purposes.

 - Legal, regulatory and tax compliance: Where required we are subject to a legal obligation, we may process your personal information to fulfil that obligation.